Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MAY id="rust-subclients-return" %} return clients from other clients e.g., a `DatabaseClient` from a `CosmosClient`.

-{% include requirement/MUST id="rust-subclients-suffix" %} name all client methods returning a client with the `_client` suffix.
+{% include requirement/MUST id="rust-subclients-suffix" %} name all client methods returning a client with the `_client` suffix e.g., `CosmosClient::database_client()`.

 {% include requirement/MUSTNOT id="rust-subclients-noasync" %} define client methods returning a client as asynchronous.

-{% include requirement/MUST id="rust-subclients-pipeline" %} must clone the parent client `azure_core::Pipeline` so that lifetime parameters and guarantees are not required.
+{% include requirement/MUST id="rust-subclients-pipeline" %} clone the parent client `azure_core::Pipeline` so that lifetime parameters and guarantees are not required.

 ### Supporting Types